merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/13_Import_Export.md

 Importing the profile may look like this:

-The Profile Name is Import Kansas Product Stocks
+The Profile Name is "Import Kansas Product Stocks"

 Actions XML